k8sAustin/k8sAustincom/Sessions-Selection-Guidelines.md

   * *Action:* **CONDITIONAL ACCEPTANCE.** Reviewer *must* request the speaker add a "Comparative Architecture" slides contextualizing the tool within the broader CNCF landscape before final acceptance.
 * **5 Stars (The "Community Standard"):**
   * *Definition:* Pure architectural patterns, unbiased real life Stories (failures and successes), or deep-dives into CNCF projects.
 Knowledge is universally transferable regardless of which vendor or cloud provider the audience utilizes.
+  * *Maintainer Exception:* Deep dives into specific CNCF Graduated/Incubating projects (e.g. Cilium, ArgoCD) delivered by core maintainers are exempt from the "Comparative Architecture" requirement, provided they do not mention enterprise-only features.
   * *Action:* **VALIDATED.** Cleared for scheduling.

 ### 🏗️ Criterion D: Architectural Impact & Scalability